limacv/GaussianSplattingViewer/README.md

 # TODO
-- Window size change callback, currently the window size is baked in. to change window size, change `g_width` and `g_height` in the `main.py`.
 - Tighter billboard to reduce number of fragments
 - Benchmark the rendering w/ official implementation.
 - Better sorting implementation.